arelsayed/CommentAid/README.md

 ## Usage

-Select hateful comment, launch Comment-Aid extension to submit comment and receive suggested responses to flagged comment
+Select hateful comment, launch Comment-Aid extension to submit comment and receive suggested responses to flagged comment.

-## Contributing
-Pull requests are welcome.
-For major changes, please open a new branch firt and push to that.

-Please make sure to update tests as appropriate.
+Yyou can use Ctrl+Shift+H to launch the comment-aid extension after selecting the text.